We are the UK’s central bank, a publicly owned body. It’s our job to:

 They can hold accounts with us and borrow money from us.
 We charge them for that (in the form of interest).

 This means we can influence how much interest they charge you.
-If we reduce our rates, banks and building societies tend to reduce theirs and visa-versa.
+If we reduce our rates, banks and building societies tend to reduce theirs and vice-versa.
 It’s a useful thing we can do in situations like this.

 In March 2020, we cut our interest rate to almost zero (0.1%).
 Banks then cut their interest rates so businesses and households face lower borrowing costs.